SAP-archive/fundamental-vue/README.md

     Add the following to the main SCSS file:

     ```
+    // If you are targeting IE 11 uncomment the following line.
+    // $fd-support-css-var-fallback: true;

     $fd-icons-path : "../node_modules/fiori-fundamentals/scss/icons/"; // should be declared before the scss import

     $fd-scss-font-path : "../node_modules/fiori-fundamentals/scss/fonts/";